-When building or purchasing a newly built home, where you will be the first owner, it is important to be sure the termite pretreatment was or is applied properly.
+When purchasing a newly built home, where you will be the first owner, it is important to be sure the termite pretreatment was or is applied properly.
 Pretreatments are done in two steps.
 The first step is to apply termiticide to the soil underneath the building before the slab is poured, or to treat the lower 2 feet of the wall studs and base plates with an approved borate product before the interior insulation and wall covering is installed.
 The final step is to apply termiticide around the perimeter of the building after all construction and initial landscaping is complete.

 The pest control company doing the pretreatment has up to 1 year after the building is completed to apply this final perimeter treatment.
 As a new homeowner, you want to be sure this final treatment gets done, and you need to know what termiticide is used.
 Beginning in 2009, Mississippi pest control companies are required to place a sticker on the exterior electrical box showing the date when this final perimeter treatment was applied and what company applied the treatment.
 If you purchase a new home before this final perimeter treatment is done, check with the builder and get the name and contact information of the pest control company that was contracted to do the pretreatment.
-See MSU Extension Publication 2765 What Homebuilders Need to Know about Termites for additional information on termite control for new construction.